-1) Lead Generation
+1. Lead Generation

-First and foremost, calls-to-action are crucial to generating leads from your website.
+As mentioned earlier, calls-to-action are crucial to generating leads from your website.
 Since you're trying to turn visitors into leads via these CTAs, you'll want to place them in any spot on your website with a high percentage of new visitors.

-2) Form Submission
+2. Form Submission

-3) "Read More" Button
+3. "Read More" Button

 Here's what a "read more" button looks like:

-This allows people to click through to read any post instead of scrolling down on the homepage, which ensures that the post itself gets credited with its own traffic, not the homepage.
+This allows people to click through to read any post instead of scrolling down on the homepage, In turn, the post itself gets credited with its own traffic, not the homepage.

-4) Product or Service Discovery
+4. Product or Service Discovery

-When someone is poking around your website trying to learn about your company and what it offers, you want to make it as easy as possible for them to do so.
+When someone is poking around your website trying to learn about your company and what it offers, make it as easy as possible for them to do so.
 After all, your products and services are what keep your business afloat.

 Here's an example of what that can look like, taken from our very own homepage: